deeztek/Hermes-Secure-Email-Gateway/docs/admin/04-content-checks/antispam-settings.md

 servers without preserving training.
 The button is gated behind a JavaScript `confirm()` and renders inside a yellow warning card.

+You do **not** need to run this after upgrading to v260807; that upgrade clears the previously shipped corpus once, automatically.
+Fresh v260807 installs start with an empty database and are unaffected.

 ## Failure semantics

 | Failure | Behavior |